Laser-induced Coulomb explosion of the LiI molecule and of its dimer: Conclusion and outlook

 \section{Conclusion and outlook}

-The focus of this work was laser-induced Coulomb explosion of gas-phase \ce{LiI} molecules and \ce{LiI} dimers.
+The focus of this work was femtosecond laser-induced Coulomb explosion of gas-phase \ce{LiI} molecules and \ce{LiI} dimers.
 The key result for the \ce{LiI} monomer is that the kinetic energy distribution $P(E_\text{kin})$ of the \ce{Li+} fragments, produced when \ce{LiI} is doubly ionized and subsequently fragments into a (\ce{Li+}, \ce{I+}) ion pair, can be used to determine the distribution of internuclear distances $P(R)$ of \ce{LiI} and that this distribution agrees well with the theoretically expected $P(R)$.
-The conversion of $P(E_\text{kin})$ to $P(R)$ is done via the lowest-lying potential energy curve of \ce{LiI^{2+}} obtained by an \emph{ab initio} calculation.
+The conversion of $P(E_\text{kin})$ to $P(R)$ is done via the potential energy curve for the $^3\mathrm{\Sigma}_1^-$ ground state of \ce{LiI^{2+}} obtained by an \emph{ab initio} calculation.
+We discussed why the population of excited states of \ce{LiI^{2+}} is suppressed due to the dependence of tunnel ionization on orbital structure and on the energy of the excited states.
+As such, the fragmentation of \ce{LiI^{2+}} appear to mainly occur via the ground state, which ensures the one-to-one correspondence between $E_\text{kin}$ and $R$ needed to retrieve $P(R)$.

-The result may appear surprising because there are five potential curves of \ce{LiI^{2+}} resulting from its lowest electron configuration and dissociation via several of these could remove the one-to-one correspondence between $E_\text{kin}$ and $R$ needed to retrieve $P(R)$.
-We argued, however, that in the internuclear region of relevance here, the potential curves are essentially identical, given by the sum of the Coulomb interaction between two positive point charges and the polarizability interaction between \ce{I+} and a positive point charge.
-Thus, the final kinetic energy gained by the \ce{I+} and \ce{Li+} recoil ions does not depend on which of the five potential curves the Coulomb fragmentation occurs via if nonadiabatic transitions between them is negligible.
-Our experimental results indicate that this is indeed the case.
 The molecular sample also contains \ce{LiI} dimers with an expected abundance twice that of the \ce{LiI} monomers.
 Therefore, it was necessary to use coincidence filtering to extract the \ce{Li+} and \ce{I+} ions originating from Colomb explosion of the \ce{LiI} monomer.
 Concerning the dimer, we used covariance analysis of the radial momentum distributions and of the angular distributions of the \ce{I+}, \ce{Li+} and \ce{I^{2+}} fragments to show that the laser pulse ionizes it from two up to six times and that each multiply-charged dimer cation leads to a characteristic Coulomb fragmentation pattern.
 For instance, the quadruply-charged \ce{LiI} dimer cation, \ce{(LiI)2^{4+}} explodes into two \ce{Li+} and two \ce{I+} recoil ions.